junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 >
 > fight Lucifer together, a big fuss and fight like in show S12E03 (reuse Vince Vincente/Ladyheart part plot), bring Lucifer back to bunker in Vince's vessel

 So that is the scene they run into -- Rowena dipping her finger in some mixture of herbal water, painting on the bare chest of a man that is, to be honest, not that bad looking.
-The man was a little well-known rock star back in the day anyway -- he got the build and the look.
+The man was a decent rock star with a little fame back in the day anyway -- he got the build and the look to make the crowd crazy.

 Crowley stands in the doorway, clearing his throat deliberately.
 "Is this a bad time, Mother?
 Shall I come back later?"